 - What directions should future research in this topic take?

-The B.A. program provides the coursework, fieldwork, and practicum experience required for various child development permits in the state of California.
+The B.A. in Early Childhood Education: Trauma Studies degree program provides the coursework, fieldwork, and practicum experience required for various child development permits in the state of California.

 - Demonstrated commitment to the mission and values of Pacific Oaks College